Close Menu

 15. Health: Neglect treatment instead of tackling health issues.

-See also Opposite of Endowment: A Complete Guide to Understanding and Using the Term
+See also The Opposite of Discarded: A Complete Guide to Synonyms and Usage

 Example Sentences Using "Avoid" and Its Variations